 Visit the background page for more information on Sommelier India.
-As a privately owned publication with an independent editorial team and without any commercial ties to importers, producers, hotels or wine shows, the magazine is recognized as an authoritative, unbiased, professional and world class publication.
+As a privately owned publication with an independent editorial team and without any commercial ties to importers, producers, hotels, or wine shows, the magazine is recognized as an authoritative, unbiased, professional and world-class publication.

-1. Sommelier India directly reaches thousands of affluent and influential individuals and members of the wine trade through the print publication (published 6 times a year) and online (stories published as they are reported).
+1. Sommelier India directly reaches thousands of affluent and influential individuals and members of the wine trade through its print publication (published 4 times a year) and online (stories published as they are reported).
 The publication is distributed in major Indian and international cities that have high Indian populations and is available retail and via subscription where the readership is a 3X.
 It is also available in the hotel suites of select hotels around the country.
 Established in 2005, the online blog reaches wine drinkers around the world and is emailed to readers as well.
 All advertisements appearing in print, appear online too.

-3. Sommelier India readers are serious about wine and wine related interests.
+3. Sommelier India readers are serious about wine and wine-related interests.
 By choosing a subscription to India’s only publication dedicated to wine and wine tasting, these readers are making a statement about their interest in wine.
-They want to learn more but want to do so from a reputable, independent and professional publication.
-These readers also demonstrate an interest in the finer things in life whether it be high end cars, watches, perfumes, jewelry, fashion and fine dining.
+They want to learn more but want to do so from a reputable, independent, and professional publication.
+These readers also demonstrate an interest in the finer things in life whether it be high-end cars, watches, perfumes, jewelry, fashion, and fine dining.

 4. Sommelier India’s launch coincided with an increased interest in wine across the country.
 Consumption is increasing at a rate of 20%-30% annually.
-More consumers are purchasing, drinking and attending wine related activities across the country.
-Everyday and every hour more people subscribe to Sommelier India.
+More consumers are purchasing, drinking, and attending wine-related activities across the country.
+Every day and every hour more people subscribe to Sommelier India.
 In fact, several wine clubs in India have bulk subscriptions as do an increasing number of professional organizations.

-5. Sommelier India matches the standards and lifestyles of its discerning readership by publishing lifestyle features from the leading wine and food writers around the world.
+5. Sommelier India matches the standards and lifestyles of its discerning readership by publishing lifestyle features by leading wine and food writers around the world.
 This magazine is also the only print publication in India dedicated to wine and wine lovers.
 Associating with Sommelier India means associating with a premium brand.

 6. Sommelier India partners with the best including leading wine exhibitions such as Wine for Asia, Extravaganza, India Wine Challenge, IFOWS, the India International Wine Fair and Krishi.
 It also partners with leading hotels in India to extend its reach and be at the places where its readers are.
-Sommelier India and its editors have been featured in the Times of London, the Financial Times, India Today, Outlook Magazine and TimeOut magazine among others.
+Sommelier India and its editors have been featured in the Times of London, the Financial Times, India Today, Outlook Magazine, and TimeOut magazine among others.
 The publishers have also appeared on TV Channels in India and abroad discussing wine consumption and representing wine drinkers.